particle-iot/ble-gateway-library/README.md

 This library turns a Particle Gen3 device (Tracker, Boron, Argon) into a Bluetooth Low Energy (BLE) Central device.
 In this mode, it is able to detect and connect to BLE Peripherals, and expose APIs so that your application can get and/or send data to the peripherals, depending on their capabilities.

 If the peripheral that you’d like to connect to is already supported by the library, you can use this without any modifications.
+Here's a list of peripherals currently supported:
+* Heart Rate Monitor
+* Cycling Speed and Cadence Sensor
+* Jumper brand Pulse Oximeter

 If the peripheral is not currently supported, the library is written in a modular format so that it is easy to add your peripheral.